catalystneuro/ndx-binned-spikes/README.md

 ### Parameters and data structure
 The structure of the bins are characterized with the following parameters:

 * `milliseconds_from_event_to_first_bin`: The time in milliseconds from the event to the first bin.
-A negative values indicates that the first bin is before the event whereas a positive value indicates that the first bin is after the event.
+A negative value indicates that the first bin is before the event whereas a positive value indicates that the first bin is after the event.
 * `bin_width_in_milliseconds`: The width of each bin in milliseconds.